Kachi-Awaji/GIT-intro/Lesson-2.md

 `awaji@harmattanhunter MINIGW64 `

-This would probably be different on your system.
-The first part (before the @) is the my username on my PC.
+This would be different on your system.
+The first part (before the @) is my username on my PC.
 The part after the @ is the name of my computer.
 It's not important you know what MINIGW64 means, so we can ignore that.

 So, the first line follows this format

 `user@computerName MINIGW64`

-Hopefully, yours follows this format.
+Hopefully, yours follows this format too.
+Let's move on.

 On the second line, we have a single character.

 ` $ `

 This is called a prompt.
-It's where you enter/type the commands into the shell.

-Enough long story, let's learn a few shell commands.
+It's where you enter/type commands into the shell.
+We are now ready to learn a few shell commands.

 ## Basic Shell Commands

-### Knowing where you are
+### The PWD Command
-The first command we will be introduced to is **pwd**. **pwd** is short for *print working directory*.
+The first command you will learn is **pwd**. **pwd** is short for *print working directory*.
 The "working directory" is the folder the shell is currently residing it.

 When you start a shell, the program takes a folder on your hard disk, and makes it its working directory.
 It's similar to the 'project folder' in GIT, a point where all work takes place.